Teivo Teivainen: Awards

 In 2017, he received Lauri Jäntti Foundation Honorary Award for the book 'Brasilia', co-authored with Maria Manner.

+In 2022, Teivainen received the Outstanding Activist Scholar Award of the International Studies Association.
+It was awarded at the ISA Annual Convention in Nashville, where there was also a panel honoring and discussing Teivainen's contributions to the field.

-Research interests and political activity
+Research interests and societal activity

 Teivainen's research focuses on global political economy, human rights, transnational social movements, global democracy and the contradictions of capitalism.
-At the moment he works on democratic theory, social movements, the future of the world-system and truth commissions in Latin America.
-Teivainen is also leading a research project on property rights.
-The project is linked to the Centre of Excellence on Global Governance Research at the University of Helsinki.
-Teivainen is board member and since January 2011 Research Director of the Centre.
+At the moment he also works increasingly on history of Finland, preparing a book on the history of the hooked cross (or swastika) symbol.
+His earlier research on the symbol has received considerable global attention, with interviews in many parts of the world including BBC: Finland's air force quietly drops swastika symbol, Washington Post, Der Spiegel: Für viele ist das Hakenkreuz ein wichtiger Teil der finnischen Geschichte.

 One of Teivainen's main publications is Enter Economism, Exit Politics, published in 2002.
 In the book, based on his dissertation, Teivainen analyses the transnational expansion of economism and its implications for democracy.
 Teivainen paid special attention to transformations in the boundaries between the political and the economic as well as between the inside and the outside.
+The book has a preface by Immanuel Wallerstein.

 Articles dealing with similar topics include Towards a Democratic Theory of the World-System: Democracy, Territoriality and Transnationalization.

 Teivainen's research interests also include the pedagogy of global power.
 In 2003 he published a book on the topic in Spanish.
 Teivainen has also published many articles on global democracy and cosmopolitanism together with professor Heikki Patomäki.
 In 2003, Patomäki and Teivainen published a book called A Possible World.
 Democratic Transformation of Global Institutions (Zed Books, London and New York).
 The book was originally published in English and later translated into Finnish, Arabic and Spanish.

 Teivainen is also known as an active public commentator, frequently commenting topical societal issues in various domestic and international media.
 He has served in many civil society organizations dealing with alternative globalization, above all at the Network Institute for Global Democratization – NIGD.
 Teivainen has played an active role in the World Social Forum.In 2001 Teivainen, in representation of NIGD, was one of the founding members of the International Council of the World Social Forum and has since then participated in many activities of the Council.